 Welcome to Launceston

 Tasmania’s second city has forever been locked in rivalry with big-smoke Hobart to the south.
 Launcestonians argue that their architecture is more elegant, their parks more beautiful, their surrounding hills more verdant and their food scene zestier.
-And on many of these points it’s hard to argue.
-This is a city where art and design are highly valued, where the locals embrace the outdoors and where food and coffee culture thrives.
+It is indeed a city where art and design are highly valued, the locals embrace the outdoors, and food and coffee culture thrives.
 A striking new hotel inside the city's tallest building – grain silos, of all things – has opened, while Cataract Gorge remains the sort of natural adornment you rarely find inside cities, and it's an easy and endearing base for those exploring the Tamar Valley or other parts of the north.
 There's a lot to like about 'Lonnie'.

 Launceston was once part of the country belonging to the Midland Plain Aboriginal people.